 GeneCards Summary for COX6C Gene

-COX6C (Cytochrome C Oxidase Subunit VIc) is a Protein Coding gene.
-Diseases associated with COX6C include prostate cancer.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include cytochrome-c oxidase activity.
+COX6C (Cytochrome C Oxidase Subunit 6C) is a Protein Coding gene.
+Diseases associated with COX6C include Cohen Syndrome.
+Among its related pathways are Gene Expression and Metabolism.
+Gene Ontology (GO) annotations related to this gene include cytochrome-c oxidase activity.

 UniProtKB/Swiss-Prot for COX6C Gene

 This protein is one of the nuclear-coded polypeptide chains of cytochrome c oxidase, the terminal oxidase in mitochondrial electron transport.